troglobit/troglobit.github.io/source/_posts/2014-09-04-bugfix-release-of-uftpd.markdown

 - tftp
 ---

-{% blockquote %}
-So them pesky details of `/etc/inetd.conf` really are important?
+> So them pesky details of `/etc/inetd.conf` really are important?
-{% endblockquote %}

 This is a small bugfix release of [uftpd](/uftpd.html).
 Version 1.4 is basically just to change `nowait` to `wait` for the TFTP service in